 The landing page is a webpage that is designed with a single purpose: a conversion.
 You’re looking to return a page free from distraction (so no footers, sidebars, widgets etc.), and provide a single message or lead magnet offer that is specifically curated for the audience that is most likely drawn to the page (usually via advertising, organic SEO, or other promotions).
 This article provides a very brief introduction to landing pages, how they’re created, and how to improve upon their effectiveness.

 Landing pages convert far higher than traditional website entry page because they’re built with the specific purpose of conversion.
 A good website in the finance space (for example) rarely achieves single-digit page conversions (with most averaging less than 0.4%) although even a bad landing page converts at around 10%.
-The average dedicated landing page converts at around 30%… with simple yet well crafted pages consistently converting at around 70%.
+The average lower-quality dedicated landing page converts at around 30%… with simple yet well crafted pages consistently converting at around 75%.
 What gives the landing page the higher conversions is a combination of the audience that is first attracted to your page, and the relationship offer (“lead magnet“) or other opportunity designed to provide the conversion incentive.

 The Landing Page Origins

 It wasn’t long after the introduction of the printing press that we saw the first version of a ‘landing page’: a full-page advertisement in a broadsheet newspaper.
 The page was free from distraction and deferred user focus from other areas of the publication.
 Given a scalable version of the printing press was developed in 1640, it could be argued that the current version of the Internet landing page isn’t totally unlike what the French might have been serving nearly 600 years ago.